KAuser2094/KA_CC_Programs/README.md

 ### Better Inventory

 This is a wrapper around the normal peripheral/inventory api.
 It is a superset (so you can simply treat it as normal, using `:` instead of `.` to call functions) that adds functionality like searching and better mod support (looking at you IC2).
-Also instead of using peripheral api, you can just grab the name and type using dot notation with `name` and `type`.
-If you really need the original api still call the `.api` field to get it.
+You also don't need to grab the name for push/pull as you may pass in the Better Inventory object directly (and you are encouraged to do so as it adds extra functionality).

+The original inventory api is stored at the `.api` field.
+If you really need it.

 To start: